sbcrumb/Guardian/README.md

 With default port config, you can access the web interface at http://localhost:3000 or http://device-ip:3000

+### Manually pull image

-or if you use a container management system like Portainer, you can pull the images manually with the following commands:
+If you use a container management system like Portainer, you can pull the images manually with the following commands:

 ```bash
 docker pull hydroshieldmkii/guardian-backend
 docker pull hydroshieldmkii/guardian-frontend
 ```

-don't forget to set the environment variables in your container management system.
+don't forget to set the environment variables to configure the app.

 ## Configuration